In This Article

 If you want to take it down one more notch and aren’t particularly attached to Membership Rewards Points, you could always opt for the Chase Sapphire Preferred, a tried-and-true classic among points and miles beginners.
-You’ll see your earnings rates decrease, to be sure—with the Preferred, you’ll earn 5X points on travel booked through Chase travel, 2X Ultimate Rewards Points on travel and 3X on dining, streaming services, and on online grocery orders (excluding Target and Walmart)—but the annual fee will decrease along with them, sliding down to $95.
+You’ll see your earnings rates decrease, to be sure—with the Preferred, you’ll earn 5X points on travel booked through Chase travel, 2X Ultimate Rewards Points on all other travel travel and 3X on dining, streaming services, and on online grocery orders (excluding Target and Walmart)—but the annual fee will decrease along with them, sliding down to $95.

 With The Platinum Card, benefits include:

 - Up to $200 airline fee credit,

 - Up to $100 hotel credit with The Hotel Collection bookings

 - $100 statement credit for Global Entry or $80 credit for TSA Pre✓